hardie/path-signals/draft-hardie-path-signals.md

 internal host initiates the connection, it is presumed to consent to return traffic.
 That, in turn justifies the pinhole.

+Some other on-path elements ( assume that a host which asked to communicate with a remote address consents to establish incoming communications from any other host (Endpoint-Independent Mapping/ Endpoint-Independent Filtering).
+This is, for example, the default behavior in NAT64.

+###Flow Stability

+Some on-path devices that are responsible for load-sharing or load- balancing may be instructed to preserve the same path for a given flow, rather than dispatching packets belonging to the some flow on multiple paths as this may cause packets in the flow to be delivered out of order..

 ### Resource Requirements

 An additional common inference is that network resources will be